Rupesh17/MVVM-NYArticleTestApp/README.md

 A simple app to hit the NY Times Most Popular Articles API and:
 * Show a list of articles newest first(sorted based on date)
 * Shows details when items on the list are tapped.
+* Show Cached articles if network not available

-We'll be using the most viewed section of this API. http://api.nytimes.com/svc/mostpopular/v2/mostviewed/{section}/{period}.json?apikey= sample-key To test this API, For testAPI we used
+We'll are using the most viewed section of this API. http://api.nytimes.com/svc/mostpopular/v2/mostviewed/{section}/{period}.json?apikey= sample-key To test this API, For testAPI we used
 * all-sections for the section path component in the URL